absinthetized/tvhgooglemapi/readme.txt

 Imap is used to upload the mail, so you need to enable IMAP in your gmail settings and imaps trafic has to be allowed on the network (port 993.)

-If you're using multiple accounts with gmail the primary logged in account in your browser must be the one you want to use for this application or it won't work.

 The application can't determine the signature of the user.
 If you want to include a signature in the mails created by this application you can put it in the file %USERPROFILE%\.gmaildrafter\signatures\username@domain.com.html